jasonumiker/aws-iot-grovepi/README.md

 1. In the `Fields list` click `Timestamp` then `Temperature` then `Humidity`
 1. Under `Visual types` click the `Line chart`

-### (Optional) Step 9 - Play around with the SDK and other sensors
+### (Optional) Step 9 - Play around with the SDKs and other GrovePi sensors/devices
-1. There is a number of SDKs for the other sensors / devices in the box in the `/home/pi/Dexter/GrovePi/Software/` folder.
+1. There is a number of SDKs for the other sensors/devices in the box in the `/home/pi/Dexter/GrovePi/Software/` folder.
     1. The Python one seems to be the most fully-formed
-1. And to integrate these thigns with the cloud our IoT SDKs are here - https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html
+1. And to integrate these things with the cloud our IoT SDKs are here - https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html
 1. We'll reset the SD Card after the workshop so feel free to download and do whatever you like on the device for the rest of the session